Research is ongoing into what effect inflammation can have on the heart.

 - Your cardiovascular risk should be evaluated by your GP, if necessary, medications such as cholesterol lowering drugs and blood pressure lowering drugs should be used.

-In order to lower your risk of having a cardiovascular event such as a heart attack or stroke you should:
+In order to lower your risk of having a cardiovascular event you should:

 - Keep your weight at a healthy level

 - Have a balanced, healthy diet

 - Keep physically active

 - Do not smoke